MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.5.5
+- Fix null reference when duplicate handling is enabled and input data for work item creation is invalid.
+- Log errors to standard log output instead of debug output.

 #### 1.5.4
 - Fix error when trying to set iteration path to the special value {team ID}@currentIteration during work item duplicate update.